-For each volume in the series, we offer several informational texts connected to a commonly taught anchor text, such as To Kill a Mockingbird.
+For each volume in the Using Informational Text to Teach Literature series, we offer several informational texts connected to a commonly taught anchor text, such as To Kill a Mockingbird or A Raisin in the Sun.
 From these pieces, you can choose those that will enhance your approach to the primary text.
 The informational texts we have selected:

 1) are historically specific in their relation to the primary text,